rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 };
 {{< /highlight >}}

 Again it's a lot of code.
 But it isn't any different from the sign up and sign in forms from before.
-The password forget uses a form to submit the information (only email address) which is needed by the firebase authentication API to reset the password.
+The password forget uses a form to submit the information (only email address) which is needed by the Firebase authentication API to reset the password.
 A class method (onSubmit) makes sure that the information is sent to the API.
 Furthermore, it resets the form's input field on a successful request or shows an error on an erroneous request.
 In addition, the form is validated as well before it can be submitted.

 Moreover, the file implements a password forget link as a component which isn't used directly in the form component.
 It is similar to the SignUpLink component which was used on in the SignInPage component.
 This link is not different.
 You can already make use of it.
 In case a user forgot about the password during the sign in process, the password forget page isn't far away by using the link.